Ascend/cann-container-image/README.md

 <br>
 **Manual configuration**: When executing `set_env.sh`, users are supported to specify the abi parameter of ATB through the `--cxx_abi=1` and `--cxx_abi=0` parameters.<br>
 <br>
-In CANN 8.1.RC1.alpha002 and later versions of the image, use ENV to define ATB's `abi=1` (by default, it is processed as if no PyTorch environment is detected), and re-source `/usr/local/Ascend/nnal/atb/set_env.sh` when starting the container in Bash Shell mode to ensure that the value of the abi parameter is correct.
-However, if you start the container in other ways, the value of abi is 1.
-If it does not meet the requirements, you can manually specify the abi parameter value of ATB.
+In CANN 8.1.RC1 and later versions of the image, use ENV to define ATB's `abi=0`, and write `source /usr/local/Ascend/nnal/atb/set_env.sh` to bashrc and ENTRYPOINT to ensure that the value of the abi parameter is correct.
+You can also manually specify the abi parameter value of ATB in the container.

 ## Question and answering
 If you don't find the CANN image you want or find any problems when using the image, please feel free to file an [issue](https://github.com/Ascend/cann-container-image/issues).

 ## License
 [Apache License, Version 2.0](https://github.com/Ascend/cann-container-image/blob/main/LICENSE)